-Recognized as one of BC's Top Employers (2017)
+Recognized as one of BC's Top Employers (2018)

-By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Mar 8, 2017)
+By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Feb 22, 2018)

-Here are some of the reasons why British Columbia Ferry Services Inc. / BC Ferries was selected as one of BC's Top Employers (2017):
+Here are some of the reasons why British Columbia Ferry Services Inc. / BC Ferries was selected as one of BC's Top Employers (2018):

-- BC Ferries helps employees plan for a secure future with retirement planning assistance and contributions to a defined benefit pension plan -- experienced employees can also take advantage of phased-in work options when nearing retirement
+- BC Ferries helps employees plan for a secure future with retirement planning assistance and contributions to a defined benefit pension plan

 - BC Ferries employees can receive new employee referral bonuses when they successfully recruit a friend

 A progressive workplace anchors BC Ferries

 John McCulloch has sailed around the world as cruise ship engineer, logging thousands of sea miles and seen dozens of countries around the globe.
 But it was the all-encompassing safety culture that made him decide to drop anchor at British Columbia Ferry Services.